samuelkingston2007-art/Conesta-App/README.md

-# Conesta App
+# Gift Finder

 ## Overview

-Conesta App is a web application built using HTML, CSS, and JavaScript.
-The application provides a modern and responsive user interface.
+Gift Finder is a web application that helps users discover suitable gifts based on recipient details, interests, age group, occasion, and budget.

 ## Features

-* Responsive design
+* Search for gifts based on interests.
-* Interactive user interface
+* Filter gifts by budget.
-* Modern layout
+* Select gifts according to occasions such as birthdays, anniversaries, and holidays.
-* Easy navigation
+* Responsive user interface.

 ## Core Screens

-1. Home Screen
+1. Home Screen - Welcome page and search form.
-2. Build Submission Screen
+2. Gift Results Screen - Displays recommended gifts.
-3. Review Status Screen
+3. Gift Details Screen - Shows detailed information about a selected gift.

 ## Technologies Used